Apple TV is a fantastic way to watch whatever you want on television sets. It gives you complete control over who’s watching what in your house.

 Any iOS device that supports AirPlay Mirroring is automatically compatible.

-Some of AirWeb’s most useful features are:
+Some of AirWeb’s most valuable features are:

 - It can connect with any iOS device, including iPhone, iPad, and iPod touch.